Highway-Kebabbery/Job-Scraper/README.md

     * I learned how to use Beautiful Soup to parse html.
 * Practiced using Python to build, store, and clean up temporary shell scripts for use outside the main program.
 * Learned that os.popen('pwd').read() adds a newline character to the end of the response.
+* Learned how to insert JavaScript snippets into my Python script in Selenium.

+**HTML**
+Through this project, I learned:
+* How to use an xpath to identify an element on a web page.

 **Debugging:**

 Through this project, I: